LT-Intro-To-AI-SY2425/a2-movie-chatbot-AsanteKev/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+Knowing when to use an elif & if statement

 2. Explain how you could use the match function for extracting information from a movie database.
+It oculd be used to find movies related to ones that you've liked in the past.